hmrc/http-caching-client/README.md

 A ```ShortLivedCache``` requires JSON encryption, which means a ```json.encryption.key``` configuration property must be present to use encryption and decryption.

 When a user session reliant upon a ```ShortLivedCache``` instance ends, a delete command should be issued on the shorted data otherwise it will be cached until the TTL expires.

+## Changes

+### Version 11.0.0
+- Built for Play 2.8, 2.9 and 3.0.
+- There are specific artefacts for each version of play.
+The version does not include the play version any more.

 ## License ##